 The top section is based on the work assignments, you can also see work orders with no assignments and create them as part of assigning to a resource.
 The work list is based on a calendar and shift for when work is to be performed.
 When compiling the work list, you can use the actions to create it from the Graphical Scheduling or Graphical Assignment definitions.
 A rolling project will pull-in new work assignments which you might do each day or more frequently if you tend to have a lot of emergent work.

 The bottom section is the resource view showing a craft with the labor below or crew type with the crew below.
-The resource queries are restricted to those on the shift and may be further restricted by work zone, work location or any other query that has been defined.
+The resource queries are restricted to those on the shift and may be further restricted by work zone, work A physical place where assets exist and where work can be performed.
+More or any other query that has been defined.
 You can see which craft or crew types are overloaded for the number of resources that are available because their load/availability values will be shown in red.
 You can then filter the work assignments based on the resource and reschedule some of them to another day.
 When doing so, the schedule window between the Start No Earlier Than and Finish No Later Than constraint dates will be shown.

 You make assignments by selecting a work assignment, the resources that could match are highlighted, you then double-click the cell for the resource where you wish to make the assignment.
 You can make multiple assignments to a resource in one action.
 When assigned you can export the assignments to the calendar of the resource (.ICS).
 The assignment bar colours show assignment status or priority, and then other colours indicate the validation state when the assignment is made so that it is easy to spot when the skills do not match, or the assignment was made outside of the schedule window of the work assignment.